CoraWagner/Filter/index.md

 ![Filtered Data Set](Female_FreeLunch_Studied_80-100MathScore.png)

-When using the dropdown menues, you can filter as little or as many categories as you would like.
+When using the dropdown menus, you can filter as little or as many categories as you would like.

 ### Filter Equation
 The next data set is a collection of cereals and the dietary statistics that pertain to a serving of each cereal.
-For the purpose of this tutorial, and the validity of screenshots, I reduced the cereal options.
+For this tutorial, and the validity of screenshots, I reduced the cereal options.
 I have kept all data points the same.

 You can find my reduced data set through [GitHub](https://github.com/CoraWagner/Filter/blob/68e98fe8761e2745150774e25eca10c4593a7398/cereal.csv).